breezy-team/breezy/doc/user_manual/normal.rst

 the tarball you should run::

   $ cd scruff/
-  $ bzr merge-upstream ../scruff-0.1.tar.gz 0.1 --package scruff
+  $ bzr merge-upstream ../scruff-0.1.tar.gz --version 0.1 --package scruff

 This command will work for upstream tarballs that are ``.tar.gz``, ``.tgz``, ``.tar`` or ``.tar.bz2``, or unpacked directories if you have one of those